Cyprian Norwid: Youth

 South annex of Czapski Palace (Krakowskie Przedmieście 5, Warsaw), where Chopin lived to 1830.
 In 1837–39 Norwid studied painting here.

-Cyprian Norwid was born on 24 September 1821 into a family of Polish–Lithuanian minor nobility bearing the Topór coat of arms, in the Masovian village of Laskowo-Głuchy near Warsaw, His father was a minor government official.
+Cyprian Norwid was born on 24 September 1821 into a family of Polish–Lithuanian minor nobility bearing the Topór coat of arms, in the Masovian village of Laskowo-Głuchy near Warsaw.
+His father was a minor government official.
 One of his maternal ancestors was the King of Poland and Grand Duke of Lithuania John III Sobieski.

-Cyprian Norwid and his brother Ludwik Nordwid were orphaned early.
+Cyprian Norwid and his brother Ludwik Norwid were orphaned early.
 His mother died when Cyprian was four years old, and in 1835 his father also died: Norwid was 14 at the time.
 For most of their childhood, Cyprian and his brother were educated at Warsaw schools.
 In 1836 Norwid interrupted his schooling (not having completed the fifth grade) and entered a private school of painting, studying under Aleksander Kokular and Jan Klemens Minasowicz.
 His incomplete formal education forced him to become an autodidact, and eventually he learned a dozen languages.

 Norwid's first foray into the literary sphere occurred in the periodical Piśmiennictwo Krajowe, which published his first poem, Mój ostatni sonet (My Last Sonnet), in 1840s issue 8.
 That year he published ten poems and one short story.
 His early poems were well received by critics and he became a welcome guest at the literary salons of Warsaw; his personality of that time is described as that of a "dandy" and a "rising star" of the young generation of Polish poets.
 In 1841–1842 he travelled through the Congress Poland with Władysław Wężyk.